learn-co-curriculum/js-this-readme/README.md

   console.log(this);
 }
 checkThis();
-// outputs Window object
+// outputs window object
 ```

-This will also output the `Window` object, because this simple function
+This will also output the `window` object, because this simple function
 call doesn't set the `this` value, and because we aren't in *strict
 mode*, the value of `this` must be an object, so the default global
-object `Window` is used.
+object `window` is used.

 **Advanced:** Strict mode is a setting that enables better error-checking in your code
 by prohibiting the use of implicitly declared variables, duplicate